exacaster/lighter/docs/docker.md

 # Installing Lighter on Docker

-If you thinking of running Lighter on docker, you are probably using it with YARN backend.
+If you're thinking of running Lighter on docker, you are probably using it with YARN backend.
 When you are running it, you should expose two ports (REST API port and Python Gateway port), as shown in this example:

 ```bash
 docker run ghcr.io/exacaster/lighter:latest \